-Click the Ultra Knob Mode button to select Ultra Knob Mode.
-This allows you to contro
+Click the Ultra Knob Mode 0 button to select Ultra Knob Mode.
+This allows you to control up to three effects slots in one FX unit using the one Ultra Knob.

 Click on the drop down menu to load an Ultra Knob effect.
 (This is "empty" before settings are saved in Macro Edit Mode.)